daarnolducsd/ep5book/docs/08-week8.md

 pm_byday$after <- pm_byday$T>0
 ```

+What is the code above accomplishing?
+It is creating a binary logical variable that is equal to ``TRUE`` if it is after automation, and equal to ``FALSE`` if it is before automation.
+Remember, values of ``T`` that are positive are days after automation has occured.

 To plot separate box plots by the value of ``after``, we specify ``pm_byday$meanpm10 ~ pm_byday$after`` inside the boxplot function, rather than just ``pm_byday$meanpm10``.